Aronnok093/Aronnok093/README.md

 * _competitive programming_

 _Generally i take landscape photo.But i prefer travelling photo.If you ask me about to code:I can do this all day.
-Here is some of my favorite anime:Demon Slayer,ujutsu Kaisen,Fullmetal Alchemist,Death Note, Steins Gate.If you want to play valorant with me here is my riot id:Gambare Gambare #4217.One of my favorite place i want to go again is sajek.I'm also interested in competitive programming.In 2021 i participated in Asia Dhaka Regional Site Online Preliminary Contest._
+Here is some of my favorite anime:Demon Slayer,ujutsu Kaisen,Fullmetal Alchemist,Death Note, Steins Gate.If you want to play valorant with me here is my riot id: Gambare Gambare #4217.One of my favorite place i want to go again is sajek.I'm also interested in competitive programming.In 2021 i participated in Asia Dhaka Regional Site Online Preliminary Contest._

 ## Contact info: